Tyler Cyr: Philadelphia Phillies

 On December 10, 2021, Cyr signed a minor league contract with the Philadelphia Phillies organization.
 He was assigned to the Triple-A Lehigh Valley IronPigs to begin the 2022 season.
 He appeared in 35 games for Lehigh, pitching to a 2-3 record and 2.50 ERA with 37 strikeouts and 6 saves in 36.0 innings of work.

 The Phillies promoted Cyr to the major leagues for the first time on August 21, 2022.
 He made his major league debut that day, allowing a home run to New York Mets outfielder Brandon Nimmo.
 He was designated for assignment the next day.

 Oakland Athletics

 On August 24, 2022, Cyr was claimed off waivers by the Oakland Athletics and was assigned to the Triple-A Las Vegas Aviators.
 Cyr made 11 appearances for Oakland down the stretch, collecting his first major league win as he posted a 2.08 ERA with 16 strikeouts in 13.0 innings pitched.

-On January 13, 2023, Cyr was designated for assignment by Oakland.
+On January 13, 2023, Cyr was designated for assignment by Las Vegas.
 He was released on January 17.

 Los Angeles Dodgers

 On January 21, 2023, Cyr signed a minor league contract with the Los Angeles Dodgers organization.
+He was assigned to the Triple-A Oklahoma City Dodgers to start the season and made 15 appearances, posting a 4.86 ERA with 24 strikeouts in 16 2/3 innings.
+On May 19, he was called up to the majors.
+Cyr made two scoreless appearances for the Dodgers before he was placed on the injured list with a right shoulder impingement.
+He was transferred to the 60-day injured list on May 26.
+Following the season on October 31, the Dodgers removed Cyr from the 40–man roster and sent him outright to Triple–A. He elected free agency on November 6.

+On January 24, 2025, Cyr announced his retirement from professional baseball.